Projective Integration Methods in the Runge-Kutta Framework and the Extension to Adaptivity in Time: Introduction

 The rest of this paper is organized as followed: In Section \ref{sec:PI_as_RK}, we briefly recall the general form of a RK method before deriving the corresponding RK formulas for standard PI methods: the first order Projective Forward Euler (PFE) method, the higher order Projective Runge-Kutta (PRK) method, and the telescopic Projective Forward Euler (TPFE) method.
 Spatially Adaptive Projective Integration (SAPI) methods are written in the framework of partitioned RK methods in Section \ref{sec:SAPI}.
-The first time adaptive Projective Integration (TAPI) methods are derived based on embedded RK methods and step size variation using error estimators in Section \ref{sec:TAPI}.
-We perform a stability analysis in Section \ref{sec:stab_analysis} and numerically assess the convergence properties as well as the error estimators in Section \ref{sec:conv_test}.
+Time adaptive Projective Integration (TAPI) methods are derived based on embedded RK methods and step size variation using error estimators in Section \ref{sec:TAPI}.
+We use the techniques developed in the first section to rewrite the on-the-fly error estimation schemes as a RK scheme and develop a new version of the scheme in Section \ref{on-the-fly}.
+We perform accuracy and stability analysis in Section \ref{sec:analysis} and numerically assess the convergence properties as well as the error estimators in Section \ref{sec:conv_test}.
 The paper ends with a short conclusion and future work.